karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Duplicator/LkaMasterRowDuplicator.md

 - RowDuplicator::setContainer &ndash; Sets the container.
 - RowDuplicator::duplicate &ndash; Duplicates the rows identified by the given rics, of the given table.
 - RowDuplicator::doDuplicate &ndash; Duplicates the rows identified by the given rics, of the given table.
-- RowDuplicator::getDependentTables &ndash; Returns an array of dependent tables.
-- RowDuplicator::error &ndash; Throws an exception.